Discover Hampton, VA’s Hidden Gems: Top Attractions You Can’t Miss

 Sandy Bottom Nature Park

-There are twelve miles of hiking trails to choose from at Sandy Bottom.
-The Trillium Trail is a 3.3-mile route that provides excellent views of the two lakes in the park.
+Sandy Bottom offers twelve miles of hiking trails.
+The Trillium Trail is a 3.3-mile route that provides excellent views of the park’s two lakes.

 Bluebird Gap Farm